BladerX11/VocalScript/README.md

 ### Installation

-1. Navigate to the [Azure portal](portal.azure.com), then select your speech service resource to view and manage keys and enpoints.
+1. Navigate to the [Azure portal](portal.azure.com), then select your speech service resource to view its keys and enpoints.
-2. Download the [latest release](https://github.com/BladerX11/vocalscript/release) for the correct OS, indicated after the application name.
+2. Download the [latest release](https://github.com/BladerX11/vocalscript/releases/latest) for the correct OS, indicated after the application name.
-3. Launch the application and click on settings in the menubar.
-Enter the key and enpoint obtained earlier and click save.
+3. Launch the application and click on settings in the menubar, then enter your into the respective fields and click save.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>